tuomasr/pazel/README.md

 `{'yaml': 'pyyaml'}` as an example.
 In addition, the user can specify local packages and their corresponding Bazel dependencies using the `EXTRA_LOCAL_IMPORT_NAME_TO_DEP` dictionary.

-The user can define custom Bazel rules by defining a new class implementing the `BazelRule` interface in `pazel/bazel_rules.py` and by adding the class to `EXTRA_RULES` list in `.pazelrc`.
+The user can add support for custom Bazel rules by defining a new class implementing the `BazelRule` interface in `pazel/bazel_rules.py` and by adding that class to `EXTRA_BAZEL_RULES` list in `.pazelrc`. `sample_app/.pazelrc` defines a custom `PyDoctestRule` class that identifies all doctests and generates custom `py_doctest` Bazel rules for them as defined in `sample_app/custom_rules.bzl`.

-`sample_app/.pazelrc` defines a custom `PyDoctestRule` class that identifies all doctests and generates custom `py_doctest` Bazel rules for them as defined in `sample_app/custom_rules.bzl`.
+In addition, the user can implement custom rules for mapping Python imports to Bazel dependencies that are not natively supported.
+That is achieved by defining a new class implementing the `InferenceImportRule` interface in `pazel/import_inference_rules.py` and by adding the class to `EXTRA_IMPORT_INFERENCE_RULES` list in `.pazelrc`. `sample_app/.pazelrc` defines a custom `LocalImportAllInferenceRule` class that generates the correct Bazel dependencies for `from X import *` type of imports where `X` is a local package.